-Students must possess the psychological ability required for the utilization of their intellectual abilities, for the exercise of good judgment, for the prompt completion of responsibilities inherent to the diagnosis and care of patients/clients, and for the development of mature, sensitive, and effective relationships with patients.
-Students must be able to tolerate physically and mentally taxing workloads and function effectively under stress.
-They must be able to tolerate and adapt to a changing, unfamiliar (and perhaps, uncomfortable) environments, display flexibility, respect individual differences, and learn to function in the face of ambiguities inherent in the clinical problems of patients/clients.
-As a component of their education, students must demonstrate ethical behavior.
+Students must possess the psychological ability required for the utilization of their intellectual abilities, for the exercise of good judgment, for the prompt completion of responsibilities inherent to the management of patients/clients, and for the development of mature, sensitive, and effective relationships with patients, colleagues and other health providers.
+They must be able to tolerate and adapt to a changing, unfamiliar environment, display flexibility, respect individual differences, and learn to function in the face of ambiguities inherent to patient care.
 Examples include recognizing and appropriately reacting to one's own immediate emotional responses to situations while maintaining a professional demeanor.